Blog > Articles

 When it comes to guidance surrounding health, wellness, and tackling obesity, there is an online “infodemic.”
 The latest, ‘eat this, not that’ diet trends can be overwhelming and ultimately unsustainable long-term.
 However, there are research-based obesity-management guidelines when it comes to healthy foods to promote weight loss with the ultimate goal of weight maintenance and overall wellness.

 When you are trying to lose weight, the quality of nutrients in the foods you eat are just as important as the quantity.
+It’s also important to consider the nutrients of what you drink.
 Often, the focus with diets is counting calories and simply trying to eat less.
 Many main-stream diets don’t take into consideration the nutrient profile of foods, which are important to promote overall health and wellness.
 Inadequate nutrient intake through over-restrictive eating may lead to serious health consequences.
 Eating wholesome, nutritious foods is essential for maintaining good health and supporting a healthy weight.

 The weight loss friendly foods list below provides real-life guidance on foods that are nutrient-dense and satisfying.
 This resource can be used at home by individuals and families in addition to in the healthcare setting for practitioners supporting individuals with their weight loss journey.